 Evaluation Metrics and Model Selection 2026: The Truth Behind the Numbers

 If your model is "99% accurate" but fails on the one event that causes a massive financial loss, you have failed as a data scientist.
-In this massive, 5,000-word pillar post, we will explore the "Diagnostic Suite" of modern data science—from the foundational Confusion Matrix to the 2026 era of "LLM-as-a-Judge."
+In this pillar post, we will explore the "Diagnostic Suite" of modern data science—from the foundational Confusion Matrix to the 2026 era of "LLM-as-a-Judge."

 Part 1: Why Accuracy is a Dangerous Word